tradel/appd-download-bot/README.rst

 REQUIREMENTS
 ------------

-``download.py`` requires 2.6 or later.
+``download-appdynamics`` requires 2.6 or later.
 It has been tested with 2.6 and 2.7.
 It has not been tested with python3.

 The following modules are required: